catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 ..
 Note::

   The openstack commands that are used in this tutorial should be the same regardless of the datastore that you choose.
-The only difference will by the datastore type and version you use to create your database.
+The only differences will be the datastore type, datastore version version and the maximum length of the initial username assigned during database instance creation.

+  Maximum initial username length by datastore type:

+  * MySQL: 16 characters
+  * Postgres: 63 characters.

 For this example we are going to use MySQL.